These symptoms of nervousness can seriously sabotage a job interview, no matter how prepared and qualified you are.

 According to Cuddy, rather than hunching up and making yourself small in the waiting room chair as you scramble to soak up last minute notes or practice one final interview question, what you should actually find a private place to do what Cuddy calls a power pose.

 There are a few different variations, but the Wonder Woman pose is really easy to remember.
 So, 10 minutes before your interview, go somewhere private, like the bathroom, and strike a strong pose where you take up as much space as possible.

 In an interview with Inc. magazine, Cuddy talked about an experiment she did where she brought people into the lab and had them spit into a little vial to get baseline testosterone (the hormone associated with dominance) and cortisol (the hormone associated with stress).

 Then, some people did a high-power pose for two minutes and others did low-power pose (hunched over).
 She tested their hormones to find that:

 “The high-power pose caused a decrease in cortisol of about 25% and an increase in testosterone of about 19%,” Cuddy told Inc.

 There you have it!
 Strike a power pose to prevent releasing those stress hormones!

 2. Repeat A Positive Affirmation

-“Repeating a positive affirmation can reduce production of cortisol and stress hormones by almost 50 percent, slow the mind, lower your blood pressure and heart rate and make you feel confident and powerful,” says Kathleen Hall, founder and CEO of The Mindful Living Network and the Stress Institute.
+“Repeating a positive affirmation can reduce production of cortisol and stress hormones by almost 50%, slow the mind, lower your blood pressure and heart rate and make you feel confident and powerful,” says Kathleen Hall, founder and CEO of The Mindful Living Network and the Stress Institute.

 Hall offers the following examples: I am confident in all things.
 I have unlimited potential.